 May 28, 2014 The City of Cleveland Community Relations Board, led by Asian Liaison Chia-Min Chen, hosted an Asian Heritage Day Celebration on May 28, 2014 in the Cleveland City Hall Rotunda.

 Over 60 Asian community groups and organizations participated.
 Chia-Min Chen called them up to the stage one at a time and each gave an elevator speech explaining their organization.
-The following Filipino groups were represented:

 The Filharmonic headlines the 2014 Cleveland Asian Festival.
 This LA boy band performs a variety of styles - all a capella.
 They performed on NBC's The Sing Off Season 4.

 Vocalists VJ Rosales, Joe Caigoy and Barry Fortgang, Vocal Bass Jules Cruz, and Beatboxer Niko Del Rey spoke about the importance of their Filipino heritage and their efforts to help after Typhoon Haiyan in a musical event called Rebuild Philippines.